-Suppose the original packet looked like this, with 2 digipeaters listed.
-Notice that there is no "" so we are hearing the original (source) station:
+Suppose I wanted to explicitly route a packet thru N2GH digipeater and then W2UB.
+The original packet would look like this, with 2 specific digipeaters listed.
+Notice that there is no so we are hearing the original (source) station:

+'''

 WB2OSZ>APRS, N2GH, W2UB: something

+'''